List of English words without rhymes: Non-rhyming English words

-The majority of words with antepenultimate stress, such as ambulance, citizen, dangerous and obvious, and with preantepenultimate stress, such as (un)necessary, logarithm, algorithm and sacrificing, have no rhyme.
+The majority of words with antepenultimate stress, such as ambulance, citizen, dangerous and obvious, are non-rhyming.
+Also, most words with preantepenultimate stress, such as (un)necessary, logarithm, algorithm and sacrificing, have no rhyme.

 Masculine rhymes

 Refractory one-syllable rhymes are uncommon; there may be fewer than a hundred in English.
 A great many end in a present or historical suffix -th, or are plural or participle forms.
 This list includes a few polysyllabic masculine rhymes such as obliged, which have one syllable in their rhyming part.